maksverver/pushfight/README.md

 The total number of such permutations is:

 $26! / 16! / 3! / 2! / 2! / 2! / 1! = 401,567,166,000$

+This means every board position has an associated permutation index between 0 and 401,567,166,000 (exclusive).
+It turns out that, with some precomputation, it's possible to efficiently convert between board positions and permutation indices.
+Efficiently here means O(N) where N is the number of squares on the board.
+See the logic in [perms.h](perms.h) and [perms.cc](perms.cc) for details.

 ## Solving the game